Super Hero (Shiritsu Ebisu Chugaku song): Release details

 The CD single was released in three versions: a "regular edition" and two limited editions: Limited Edition A and Limited Edition B. The differences between the editions are the cover art and the B-sides.

 B-sides

 One of the B-sides, the song "Pompara Pekoluna Papiyotta", is performed by the rock group 5572320 (五五七二三二〇, Go Go Nana Ni San Ni Rei), which was created from the members of Shiritsu Ebisu Chugaku as part of celebration of the 50th anniversary of the Coconut Sable cookies produced by Nissin Cisco Co., Ltd.

 Reception

 According to Oricon, in its first week of release the physical CD single sold 69,000 copies.
 It debuted at number 3 in the Oricon weekly singles chart.
-Thus in its first week the CD single already topped the overal sales of the group's 7th single "Haitateki!" and became the most selling single in the band's history.
+Thus in its first week the CD single already topped the overall sales of the group's 7th single "Haitateki!" and became the best selling single in the band's history.

-According to Oricon, it was also the 81st best selling CD single of the whole year 2015 in Japan.
+According to Oricon, it was also the 81st best selling CD single of 2015 in Japan.